vivekmehra88/DjangoBlog/README.md

 # DjangoBlog
-This is my first Django Blog, learning Django
+This is my first Django Blog, learning Django.